 Icom’s F1000T handheld VHF radio is a great radio — small and light, and meets current Mil-Std 810G and IP67 specifications unlike all cheap Chinese radios I know of.
 Chinese radios of course have to be “certified” for use in Canada as VHF transceivers — meaning that they will transmit on certain frequencies within certain tolerances etc. But this does not mean that they meet robustness standards.
 The vast majority of Wouxun radios, for example, tout “Mil-Std 105E” that was deprecated in the 1990s and doesn’t even address resistance to dust, vibration or water.
 A few apparently meet 810E standards according to their in-house testing, but that’s a deprecated standard as well.

 NOTE: To perform front panel programming you’ll need to unlock it first, which does require the software and a cable.
-You’ll have to figure out how to get that done yourself.
+Find out how to do that here.

 Links to Frequencies / Maps